 According to our agreement in San Diego, there are four topologies and two network functionalities.
 It is proposed to modify the text into:

-Peer-to-peer, star and broadcasting capabilities, as shown in Figure 1, are provided with a single MAC frame structure.
+Peer-to-peer, star, broadcasting and coordinated capabilities, as shown in Figure 1, are provided with a single MAC frame structure.
 All of these diverse modes are supported via a single low complexity integrated frame structure.

 Comment 186